csexton/codeography.com/_posts/2012-09-23-howto-irc-server.markdown

    sudo /etc/init.d/rinetd restart

-If you enabled the webadmin module in znc you should now be able to point your browser to `https://servername` and edit your znc config (and let folks edit their accounts, configure modules and change passwords).
+If you enabled the webadmin module in znc you should now be able to point your browser to `https://yourhostname` and edit your znc config (and let folks edit their accounts, configure modules and change passwords).
 Yes, znc uses the same port for IRC connections and for the admin page.

-## Recap
+### Recap

 Now you should have an irc server running on port 6667, a bouncer running on port 6664, and a tunnel for the bouncer from port 443.

 I just used the web admin module to setup accounts for everyone on my team.
 I wound up turning off external access to 6667 so that I didn't have to secure ircd, and everyone just goes through znc.

 You might want to setup an bot to do your bidding, I use [radbot](http://github.com/csexton/radbot)

+I run this on a micro instance on Amazon's EC2, so it costs us about $14/month -- but given that I use the server for other things as well it doesn't _really_ cost the full $14.